 Here are a few of our favorite, nonprofit-friendly remote work tools.

-There is a nonprofit discount on pay tiers for 75% for teams under 100.
+There is a nonprofit discount on pay tiers of 75% for teams under 100.

 Google Meet / Hangouts